Digging Deeper with MSquared:

 Confirmation bias describes the tendency to favor information that confirms our existing beliefs.
 Attentional bias occurs when we allow our expectations and preconceptions influence our focus and how we perceive the world.
 Selective attention occurs when we allow our expectations to influence how we perceive the world.

 Example: When students and families hear what they want to hear when considering college counseling advice, and listen selectively, not fully and realistically.
-This set of biases are often at work when folks find ways to define the more "prestigious," highly ranked, or more selective colleges as "fits," often while consulting the problematic US News Rankings, while not giving due attention to other colleges with resources and communities that could be transformative.
+This set of biases are often at work when folks find ways to define the more "prestigious," highly ranked, "perfectly medium-sized in a pleasant urban area," or more selective colleges as "fits."
+This may coincide with consulting the problematic US News Rankings, while not giving due attention to other colleges with resources and communities that could be transformative.
 This set of biases contribute to the phenomenon of the Myth of Fit.

 Response: Check and examine your frames of reference and the voices and inputs you're privileging.
 Ask yourself, "How do I know the things that I know?"
 Seek stories and perspectives of people you admire and who are successful, whose lives haven't followed a script (you shouldn't have to look far!)